kcromp/BookStoreApp-API-Blazor-NET7/README.md

 # BookStoreApp
-Book Store App API with Blazor and .NET 7
+Book Store App API with C#, Blazor and .NET 7